I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Trim, molding, and ceilings do not always have to be pure white.

-Using a color that is a warmer white, like Alabaster Sherwin Williams, is ideal for those with decor and main wall colors that are on the warmer side.
-The creaminess of this color is what makes it work flawlessly with the warm tones.
+Using a warmer white, like Alabaster Sherwin Williams, is ideal for those with decor and main wall colors that are on the warmer side.
+The creaminess of this color makes it work flawlessly with the warm tones.

 Additionally, it’s an amazing color to go with lighter wood.